David Fee

 David Walter Fee (born December 15, 1976) is an American former rugby union player who played for the United States national teams (7's and 15's), where he primarily played wing.
-Fee earned 28 caps for the 15's US national team from 2002–2005 and started all four games in the 2003 Rugby World Cup.
+Fee earned 28 caps for the 15's US national team from 2002 to 2005 and started all four games in the 2003 Rugby World Cup.
 Fee also played on the 7's team, competing in the 2005 Rugby World Cup Sevens in Hong Kong.

 Youth & college sports

 Fee was born in Chicago, Illinois.
 He began his rugby career at Lake Forest College, in Lake Forest, Illinois.
 He was the place kicker and punter for the football team and was recruited by the rugby team to play fullback.
 As an All-State soccer player in high school, Fee was able combine his athleticism, speed and kicking skills to make an immediate impact on the rugby pitch.

 Fee played for the C.A.R.F.U (Chicago Area Rugby Football Union) Collegiate All-Stars 1997–1999.

 During his senior year at Lake Forest College, he was the starting running back on the football team and was selected First Team All Midwest conference.

 Fee was elected to the Lake Forest College Athletic Hall of Fame for rugby and football in 2013.